Marshall Space Flight Center: Redstone Army Arsenal becomes the Marshall Space Flight Center

-With the exception of Koelle, all of the technical leaders had come to the United States under Operation Paperclip after working together at Peenemünde.
+With the exception of Koelle, all of the technical department and/ or division heads had come to the United States under Operation Paperclip after working together at Peenemünde.
 Von Braun knew well the capabilities of these individuals and had great confidence in them.
 In the following decade of developing hardware and technical operations that established new levels of complexity, there was never a single failure of their booster designs during crewed flight.

 The initial main project at MSFC was the final preparation of a Redstone rocket for Project Mercury to lift a space capsule carrying the first American into space.
 Originally scheduled to take place in October 1960, this was postponed several time and on May 5, 1961, astronaut Alan Shepard made America's first sub-orbital spaceflight.

 By 1965, MSFC had about 7,500 government employees.
 In addition, most of the prime contractors for launch vehicles and related major items (including North American Aviation, Chrysler, Boeing, Douglas Aircraft, Rocketdyne, and IBM) collectively had approximately a similar number of employees working in MSFC facilities.

 Several support contracting firms were also involved in the programs; the largest of these was Brown Engineering Company (BECO, later Teledyne Brown Engineering), the first high-technology firm in Huntsville and by this time having some 3,500 employees.
 In the Saturn-Apollo activities, BECO/TBE provided about 20-million man-hours of support.
 Milton K. Cummings was the BECO president, Joseph C. Moquin the executive vice president, William A. Girdini led the engineering design and test work, and Raymond C. Watson, Jr., directed the research and advanced systems activities.
 Cummings Research Park, the second largest park of this type in the US, was named for Cummings in 1973.